Spider-Verse: Spider-Verse: Spider-Zero (2019)

-End of the Spider-Verse (2022–2023)
+Spider-Man: End of the Spider-Verse (2022–2023)

-In May 2022, Marvel announced that Dan Slott would return to helm "what Slott and Marvel are billing as the final Spider-Verse story: End of the Spider-Verse".
-This started in August 2022 with a five-issue anthology miniseries which was then followed by the core storyline beginning in October 2022 with the launch of the monthly Spider-Man ongoing by Slott and Mark Bagley.
+In May 2022, Marvel announced that Dan Slott would return to helm "what Slott and Marvel are billing as the final Spider-Verse story: Spider-Man: End of the Spider-Verse".
+This started in August 2022 with a five-issue anthology miniseries with a second volume of Edge of Spider-Verse, which was then followed by the core storyline beginning in October 2022 with the launch of the monthly Spider-Man ongoing by Slott and Mark Bagley.
 The anthology focuses on new multiversal variants of Spider-Man such as Night-Spider (a variant of Felicia Hardy), Hunter-Spider (a variant of Sergei Kravenoff), and Spider-Laird.
+Due to the popularity of the two stories, a follow up third, 4-issue volume of Edge of Spider-Verse called "Bleeding Edge" covers the stories Enter: Kravertooth the Hunter, Home Is Where Your Heart Is Cut Out By A Huntsman, Nobody Knows Who You Are, and Here Comes the Rucku.